m3g/CellListMap.jl/README.md

 )
 ```

 The example above can be run with `CellListMap.test5()`.
 The example `CellListMap.test6()` of [examples.jl](https://github.com/m3g/CellListMap.jl/blob/8661ae692abf3f44094f1fc41076c464300729b6/src/examples.jl#L219) describes a similar problem but *without* periodic boundary conditions.
-Depending on the distribution of points it is a faster method than usual ball-tree methods.
+Depending on the distribution of points and size it is a faster method than usual ball-tree methods.

 ### Neighbour list